szerpadiaz/Leona/README.md

 1. imageProcessing.py (src/leonao/libraries/imageProcessing.py): Run the file in a python 3.8 or newer terminal.
 Make sure the *DIRECTORY_TO_WATCH = "/home/hrsa/leonao/src/leonao/watchfolder"* is set correctly.
 For the Labs PC (A) you can source the *project_setup_sketcher.bash* file from the project root.
-Required packages are
+Required packages are:
     - opencv
     - mediapipe
     - numpy
     - scipy
     - matplotlib
     - torch
     - torchvision
     - watchdog
     - pillow / PIL
     - tkinter
     - potrace

-(Exact requirements available in sketcher/reqs.txt)
+(Exact requirements available in Test-Setup and Archive/sketcher/reqs.txt)

 2. In python2 terminals you can run roscore, the nao bringup and *leonao.launch*.
 After some general startup you can press enter in the terminal (will see a prompt to do so) to start LeoNaos interaction with you.
 The rest of the interaction can be controlled through LeoNaos head buttons when prompted to do so (Front: Starting to take a picture and accepting the picture to start drawing, Back: Canceling the sketch and take a new picture)